Lyndies/LMNO-GuildPack/README.md

 Image walkthrough [here](./Images/Modpack.md)

 ### * Allocating More RAM
-1. Start by going on the Minecraft Mod Tab, in the Twitch app.
+1. Start by going on the Minecraft Mod Tab, in the [Twitch App](https://updates.twitchapp.net/windows/installer/TwitchSetup_[usher-53735939].exe).
 1. Once there, just right click on the Modpack you want to allocate more RAM to.
 1. Click on "View Profile".
 1. Click on the 3 dots in the upper right corner.